zacares/flutter_drift_simolus3/docs/docs/index.md

 ## Welcome to drift

 Drift is a reactive persistence library for Dart and Flutter applications.
-It's built on top of database libraries like [the sqlite3 package](https://pub.dev/packages/sqlite3), [sqflite](https://pub.dev/packages/sqflite) or [sql.js](https://github.com/sql-js/sql.js/) and provides additional features, like:
+It's built on top of database libraries like [the sqlite3 package](https://pub.dev/packages/sqlite3), [sqflite](https://pub.dev/packages/sqflite) and others.
+Adding to these libraries, drift provides additional features, like:

 - __Type safety__: Instead of writing SQL queries manually and parsing the `List<Map<String, dynamic>>` that they return, drift turns rows into objects of your choice.